-Third Party Managed Accounts Guidance
+Third Party Managed Accounts Guidance (Download here)

-A CLC Practice which has had CLC approval may use a Third Party Managed Account (TPMA) managed by a named TPMA provider as an alternative to a Client Account.
+1. A CLC Practice which has had CLC approval may use a Third Party Managed Account (TPMA) managed by a named TPMA provider as an alternative to a Client Account.

 Your responsibilities before entering into arrangements with a TPMA provider